January Savings ends in

 Keeping hydrated is not only proven to be energy-boosting, but it can boost your metabolism, too.
 Even mild dehydration can leave you feeling sleepy and tired, whilst negatively disrupting your mood.

-Rather than coffee, drink a cold glass of water.
+So, rather than coffee, drink a cold glass of water.
 The colder the better, as this will also help to stimulate your senses and get your body working, helping you feel more awake.
+You could even include a magnesium capsule with your drink, as magnesium helps to improve your sleep, meaning you’ll be much more awake the following day.

 Woman sat at desk on laptop, drinking a glass of water.